nptscot/npw/web/manual/index.md

 You should aim to create the routes as logical segments between major junctions.

 Start by clicking on a map to begin the line, ensuring that if you are joining to another line, you connect exactly at its endpoint.
-The line is now ‘open’ and ready for a next point.
+The line is now 'open' and ready for a next point.
 Move along the proposed road/street/path, and click again to set another point.
 You can continue clicking to draw further waypoints.
-When you have drawn a line that makes a logical segment, you need to ‘close’ that line, which you do either by clicking on the final point, or pressing Finish on the left.
+When you have drawn a line that makes a logical segment, you need to 'close' that line, which you do either by clicking on the final point, or pressing Finish on the left.

 While the line being drawn is still open (i.e. incomplete) you can pan, zoom in/out and drag the map in the normal way.
 This means you can move quite some distance away from the point you started from.